ZeroDayArcade/cracking-wpa-with-handshake/README.md

 A sample list of the top 100 passwords is included for testing.
 In a real world scenario, you'd typically use a much larger list.
 This script is for demonstration purposes and built for comprehension over speed.
 It is meant to help those looking to build their own cracking tools get started with a bare-bones example.

-***Reminder:** Only ever hack a network you own and have legal permission to hack.
-Any hacking skills/knowledge gained from this repository should only be used in the context of security research, penetration testing, password recovery, and education.*
+***Reminder:** Only ever hack a network that you own and have legal permission to hack.
+Any hacking skills/knowledge gained from this repository should only be used within the context of security research, penetration testing, password recovery, and education.*

 ## Background Information